FREQUENTLY ASKED QUESTIONS

 Where can I find you?

 We have moved out to the Meridian area off of Ten Mile.
-We are in the Ten Mile Crossing Business Park in the larger four story AmeriBen building (it would be to the right of the building in the picture).
+We are in the Ten Mile Crossing Business Park in the larger four story AmeriBen building (the right building in the picture).

 Take bus #42 from either Caldwell/Nampa area or from Boise/Meridian area.
-The stop you will want to get off at is Ten Mile & Vanguard NEC.
+The stop you will want to get off at is Ten Mile & Vanguard.